Ellen Arkbro: CHORDS

 CHORDS (2019) was designed to draw attention to the way sound exists in space, the way tonality and harmony affect an environment.
 The music is intended for large speakers, allowing it to take over a home and envelop the listener.

 Pitchfork finds that the album "delves even deeper into microtonal interplay, balancing heady theoretical terrain with a rare emotional resonance.
 [Arkbro's] music is infused with a profound emotionality that transcends its heady origins.
 Passing through the gates of extreme rigor, CHORDS finds private infinity in a handful or stretched-out drones."

 Sounds while waiting

 Sounds while waiting (2021) is an album that explores the long drawn out manner of playing chords in a resonant space.
 It focuses on exploring the depths of a "rough, focused and yet strangely transparent" form of "texturality".
 The instrumentation consists of organ and cymbals and the album contains the two-parter "Sculpture", along with 2 others.

 I get along without you very well

 I get along without you very well (2022), a collaboration with Swedish multi-instrumentalist Johan Graden, is an LP of songs that introduces Arkbro as a vocalist.
 The instrumentation is percussion, clarinet, organ, and brass.
 Each piece is, in its way, meandering, improvisatory, and drawn-out to an extreme, "wistfully throwing up a handful of ideas and letting them float in the breeze, employing the faintest of structures to lure them back to earth."

-Concerts

-During the coronavirus pandemic in 2021, Arkbro performed at the medieval Church of São Martinho de Cedofeita, in the municipality of Porto, Portugal.